zinc-collective/compensated/CONTRIBUTING.md

 the built in GitHub editor][editing-files-in-github] to [suggest a change using a pull request!][creating-a-pull-request]

+### Translations?

+At present, we do not have a strategy for internationalization of the documentation and any user interface components.
+Suggestions would be appreciated in our [issue tracker][issue-tracker].

 ### Bug fixes?

 We consider any gaps between what you _expected_ Compensated to do and what it